6 Impressive Plants That Repel Ants (and What Attracts Them)

 Furthermore, the carpenter ant, like its name suggests, so does loves to nest in wood.
 As a result, the ants can damage the structure, making the entire building or construction a hazard.
 If you live in a wooden house, chances are good carpenter ants will nest there.

 So really, it’s up to you and your garden to determine whether ants are your friend or foe.
-If foe, you can try some of these plants (and tips later on) to help keep them out of your garden.
+If foe, you can try some of these plants (and tips later on) that repel ants to help keep them out of your garden.

 When ants start attacking your plants, there is a strong possibility that there might be something wrong with your gardening.
 Plants let loose a specific chemical to scare off any potential pests, including ants.
 So, if you have crawling ants all over your veggie garden, perhaps your first step is to make sure your garden is, in fact, healthy.